Home / SSCS / Software Supply Chain Security Overview

 This reality was viscerally felt by the software industry (and all industries that rely on the software industry, meaning all industries) during the Log4j incident.

 Software development is a multifaceted process, encompassing various components and stages.
-From the initial lines of code to the final deployment in a production environment, each step presents potential risks for vulnerabilities to creep in.
+From the initial lines of code to the final deployment in a production environment, each step throughout the software development lifecycle (SDLC) presents potential risks for vulnerabilities to creep in.
 As organizations increasingly integrate third-party components and open-source libraries into their applications, understanding the risks associated with the software supply chain becomes paramount.
 This section delves into the common risks that permeate the software supply chain, offering insights into their origins and implications.

 Supply chain risks start with the code itself.
 Below are the most common risks associated with a software supply chain when generating custom first-party code:

-For example, if a developer writes a function that allows a user to login to their account by checking the user database that a username and password match the ones provided by the user but an attacker crafts a payload that instead causes the function to delete the entire user database this is insecure code.
+For example, a developer might write a function that checks whether a username and password match what’s in the user database.
+But if an attacker can craft a payload that causes the function to delete the entire database instead, that’s a case of insecure code.

-Source code is typically stored in a centralized repository so that all of your developers can collaborate on the same codebase.
-An SCM is software that can potentially be vulnerable the same as your first-party code.
-If an adversary gains access to your SCM through a vulnerability in the software or through social engineering then they will be able to manipulate your source code at the foundation.
+Source code is typically stored in a centralized code repository so that all members of your development team can collaborate on the same codebase.
+An SCM is software that can potentially be vulnerable, in the same way as your first-party code.
+If an adversary gains access to your SCM — either by exploiting software vulnerabilities, bypassing authentication mechanisms, or using social engineering — they can manipulate your source code at the foundation.

-Developer environments are powerful productivity tools for your engineers but they are another potential fount of risk for an organization.
+Developer environments are powerful productivity tools for your engineers, but they are another potential source of risk for an organization.
 Most integrated developer environments come with a plug-in system so that developers can customize their workflows for maximum efficiency.
 These plug-in systems typically also have a marketplace associated with them.
-In the same way that a malicious Chrome browser plug-in and compromise a user’s laptop, a malicious developer plug-in can gain access to a “trusted” engineers development system and piggyback on this trusted access to manipulate the source code of an application.
+In the same way that a malicious Chrome browser plug-in can compromise a user’s laptop, a malicious developer plug-in can gain access to a “trusted” engineer’s development system and piggyback on this trusted access to manipulate the source code of an application.

-Third-party software is really just first-party software written by someone else.
-The same way that the cloud is just servers run by someone else.
+Third-party software is really just first-party software written by someone else, the same way that the cloud is just servers run by someone else.
 Third-party software dependencies are potentially vulnerable to all of the same risks associated with your own first-party code in the above section.
-Since it isn’t your code you have to deal with the risks in a different way.
+But since it isn’t your code, you have to deal with the risks in a different way.
 Below we lay out the two risks associated with this software supply chain risk:

-Known vulnerabilities are insecure or malicious code that has been identified in a third-party dependency.
-Typically the maintainer of a third-party dependency will fix their insecure code when they are notified and publish an update.
-Sometimes if the vulnerability isn’t a priority they won’t address it for a long time (if ever).
-If your developers rely on this dependency for your application then you have to assume the risk.
+Known vulnerabilities are insecure or malicious code that have been identified in a third-party dependency.
+Typically, the maintainer of a third-party dependency will fix their insecure code when they are notified and publish an update.
+Sometimes, if the vulnerability isn’t a priority, they won’t address it for a long time (if ever).
+If your developers rely on this dependency for your application, then you have to assume the risk.

 Unknown vulnerabilities are insecure or malicious code that hasn’t been discovered.
-These vulnerabilities can lay dormant in a codebase for months, years or even decades.
-When they are finally uncovered and announced there is typically a scramble across the world by any business that uses software (i.e. almost all businesses) to figure out whether they utilize this dependency and how to protect themselves from having it be exploited.
+These vulnerabilities can lie dormant in a codebase for months, years, or even decades.
+When they are finally uncovered and announced, there is typically a scramble across the world by any business using software (i.e., almost all businesses) to figure out whether they utilize this dependency and how to protect themselves.
 Attackers are in a scramble themselves to determine who is using the vulnerable software and crafting exploits to take advantage of businesses that are slow to react.
+Security teams must act quickly to identify affected systems and apply mitigation measures.

-A software build pipeline is a software system that pulls the original source code from an SCM then pulls all of the third-party dependencies from their source repositories and goes through the process of creating and optimizing the code into a binary that can then be stored in an artifact repository.
-It is similar to an SCM in that it is software, it is composed of both first- and third-party code which means there will be all of the same associated risks to its source code and software dependencies.
+A software build pipeline is a system that pulls the original source code from an SCM, gathers third-party dependencies from their source repositories, and then builds and optimizes the code into a binary stored in an artifact repository.
+Like an SCM, it’s made up of both first- and third-party code, so it carries many of the same risks related to source code and software dependencies.

-Organizations deal with these risks differently than the developers of the build systems because they do not control this code.
-Instead, the risks are around managing who has access to the build system and what they can do with their access.
+Organizations deal with these risks differently from the developers of the build systems because they do not control this code.
+Instead, the risks are around managing who has access to the build system, what permissions they have, and what they can do with their access (if you haven’t already, read up on the principle of least privilege).
 Risks range from modifying where the build system is pulling source code from to modifying the build instructions to inject malicious or vulnerable code into previously secure sources.

-An artifact registry is a centralized repository of the fully built applications (typically in the format of a container or image) that a deployment orchestrator would use to pull the software from to run it in a production environment.
+An artifact registry is a centralized repository of the fully built applications (typically in the form of a container or container image) that a deployment orchestrator would pull the software from to run in a production environment.
 It is also software similar to a build pipeline or SCM and has the same associated risks as mentioned before.

 Typically, the risks of registries are managed through how trust is managed between the registry and the build system or any other system/person that has access to it.
 Risks range from an attacker poisoning the registry with an untrusted container or an attacker gaining privileged access to the repository and modifying a container in place.